- Build year:2019

 There are three main marinas on this island that can accommodate yachts of up to 200ft in length.

-Coming in all shapes and sizes from 7 metres to 70+ metres, motor boats are as different as their uses.
-A seven metre RIB will be a great day boat and can be hired for as little as $110 a day for fishing trips or just blasting about the bay.
+Coming in all shapes and sizes from 7 meters to 70+ meters, motor boats are as different as their uses.
+A seven metre RIB will be a great day boat and can be rentd for as little as $110 a day for fishing trips or just blasting about the bay.
 The 15 metre plus size of motor yacht will have cabins and often en suite heads and cost upwards of $400 a day.

 Starting at $450 a day, catamarans are luxury yachts that offer lots of space, a fair lick of speed on a reach and a shallow draft for mooring close into shore.
 They have twin engines in the hulls so while large they are incredibly manoeuvrable when in marinas and so forth.